-The history of the Bordelon family has been written in several books over the past several years but like most amateur genealogist, I was interested specifically in my branch of the huge Bordelon tree.
+The history of the Bordelon family has been written in several books over the past several years but, like most amateur genealogists, I was interested specifically in my branch of the huge Bordelon tree.
 I started this research many years ago in college but kept hitting brick walls.
-With the help of computer generated census data, church, death records and countless interviews, I have solved the mystery that has plagued me for years.
+With the help of computer-generated census data, church, death records, and countless interviews, I have solved the mystery that has plagued me for years.

-I was amazed how much wrong information is out there.
-People make plenty of guesses and assumptions then post them on the internet that prove not to be accurate.
-Also- the census data which was very valuable- also often had wrong birthday information.
-Ancestry.com has assumptions and half accurate information from anyone who wants to post info.
-I posted my tree there but, again, there is a lot of information from others about my family that is inaccurate.
+I was amazed at how much inaccurate information is out there!
+People make plenty of guesses and assumptions then post them on the internet that proves not to be accurate.
+The census data which, was very valuable, also often had wrong birthday information and you have to make sense of some of the data there also.
+Ancestry.com initially has assumptions and half accurate information from anyone who wants to post info but it has come a long way in providing accurate information.
+I posted my tree on the site but, there is a lot of information from other sources about my family that is inaccurate.

 My facts are backed by proven documentation as much as possible and little or no "assumptions" were made.
 I can now connect all the branches of my tree and trace my ancestry all the way back to Le Havre, France (1690s).
-Click on Introduction and Generations above to look though what I have.
+Click on Introduction and Bordelon Linage above to look through what I have.

 I am also in the process of posting my mother's side of the family (Morris/ Marus).